mattlean/lean-js-app-starter/starters/basic-browser-ts/README.md

 ### Method 3: Manual Installation

-This method manually does what the init script does for you.
+This method manually does what the init script does for you normally.

 #### Prerequisites

 The only prerequisite is that you must have [Node.js](https://nodejs.org/en/download/package-manager) installed.

-This was tested on Node.js v20.9.0, but any version >= 20.9 to <21 should still work.
+This was tested on Node.js v20.9.0, but any version from >=20.9 to <21 will work.

 #### Step 1.
-Install npm dependencies & devDependencies
+Install npm dependencies

 First, open a terminal, navigate to your project's root directory, and install npm dependencies with the following command: